matthias-reis/carda-gatsby/content/articles/2022/08/arctangent-teams-up-with-waterbear.md

 ---
 date: 2022-08-10T13:23:51.832Z
-slug: arctangent-teams-up-with-waterbear
 typeName: Beitrag
 title: ArcTanGent feat.
 WaterBear
 subTitle: Post-Rock Festival teams up with Sustainability Streaming Platform to inspire Visitors to take Care of the Planet
 seoTitle: Post-Rock Festival ArcTanGent teams up with WaterBear
 description: If you want to know why the famous post-rock festival ArcTanGent teamed up with sustainability streaming platform WaterBear you need to read this article.
 excerpt: "Do you know these very rare events that feel like everything is finally coming together how it should do?
 One of them happened when the ArcTanGent festival announced sustainability video streaming platform WaterBear as their new sponsor.
 Don't get me wrong here: I don't just think post-music and sustainability are a perfect fit because they're the two main topics of my blog – they really are one of those two-of-a-kind couples that cannot be separated."
 image: https://storage.googleapis.com/cardamonchai-media/2022-08-10/arctangent-2022-jpeg-imagine-485828_6c7463_1024_768/640.webp
-copyright: ''
+copyright: ""
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-08-10/arctangent-2022-fb-jpeg-imagine-485828_676e5a_1200_628/640.webp
 labels:
   - sustainability